 The next order of business is to negotiate a retention charge.
-Retention charge is the penalty levied by the hotel, in case of cancellation outside the cancellation window, no-shows, or early departures.
+A retention charge is a penalty levied by the hotel, in case of cancellation outside the cancellation window, no-shows, or early departures.
 Enquire with the hotel about their retention charges and associated terms and conditions.
 Most hotels charge one night’s tariff as retention charges.

-If the retention rate is higher, negotiate it down to a more favourable charge.
+If the retention rate is higher, negotiate it down to a more favorable charge.

 While negotiating the deal, don’t forget about the meal plans.
 Most hotels offer one of the four most popular meal plans –

 The corporate hotel rates offered to you will change based on the meal plan.
 An American Plan is likely to be costlier than a European plan.
-Therefore, carefully consider the plan you want and whether the rate differential is justified based on your traveller’s past behaviour.
+Therefore, carefully consider the plan you want and whether the rate differential is justified based on your traveler’s past behavior.

 Hotels offer differential rates for multi-occupancy.
 It is important to negotiate a multi-occupancy rate carefully.
 Pay extra attention to hotels where multi-occupancy is likely.
 E.g., a hotel where your new hires stay.